Shipping to Canada? Five Secrets to Logistics Efficiency.

 Duty relief for U.S. businesses is available in a number of ways, including government programs, free trade agreements, and effective application of tariff classification codes.
 But understanding how each process works, and how you may be able to take advantage, can be highly confusing.

 Free Trade Agreement Benefits.
 The United States currently has in place 13 free trade agreements that affect trade relationships with 20 countries.
-(The most lucrative trade agreement, the North American Free Trade Agreement “NAFTA”, which directs trade between the United States, Canada, and Mexico, is set to be replaced by the United States – Mexico – Canada Agreement “USMCA” if approved by the three countries’ legislatures, possibly during 2019.)
+(The most lucrative trade agreement, the North American Free Trade Agreement “USMCA”, which directs trade between the United States, Canada, and Mexico, is set to be replaced by the United States – Mexico – Canada Agreement “USMCA” if approved by the three countries’ legislatures, possibly during 2019.)
 In most instances, FTAs eliminate tariffs on qualified goods and commodities.
 Each FTA includes agreement-specific “rules of origin” that delineate specific qualification requirements.

 A key consideration in all FTAs is “domestic content,” which refers to the amount of a product that must include “domestically” produced content in order to qualify for benefits.
-Domestic content, in fact, was a key consideration in the recent NAFTA discussions.
+Domestic content, in fact, was a key consideration in the recent USMCA discussions.

-Under the existing NAFTA agreement, an automobile must be composed of at least 62.5 percent of North American parts to be imported duty free.
+Under the existing USMCA agreement, an automobile must be composed of at least 62.5 percent of North American parts to be imported duty free.
 The proposed USMCA gradually increases that requirement to 75 percent by 2023.

 Determining FTA eligibility can be a very complicated process, but since the benefits can be quite lucrative, it is often time well spent.
 The International Trade Administration administers an “FTA Tariff Tool” to help determine a product’s likely tariff liability upon importation to any FTA-partner country.